githubtraining/exercise-scheduled-events/README.md

 ## Seeing your result

-Your lab is graded automatically once you have completed the instructions.
-To see the result of your lab, click the **Actions** tab, select the **Grading workflow**, and select the most recent workflow run.
-The status of the workflow indicates if you have passed or failed the lab.
+Your exercise is graded automatically once you have completed the instructions.
+To see the result of your exercise, click the **Actions** tab, select the **Grading workflow**, and select the most recent workflow run.
+The status of the workflow indicates if you have passed or failed the exercise.

 If the workflow failed, scroll down to the **Annotations** section to check what went wrong.